jason-upchurch/shined/src/content/blog/blog1/blog-1.md

 NIST also suggests:
 <ul>
 <li>Choosing a long passphrase for the master password to the password manager</li>
-<li>Creating unique passwords for all accounts or or using the capability of most program managers to generate random, unique, complex passwords for each account (do not reuse passwords)</li>
+<li>Creating unique passwords for all accounts or using the capability of most program managers to generate random, unique, complex passwords for each account (do not reuse passwords)</li>
 <li>Avoiding password managers that allow recovery of the master password</li>
 <li>Using multi-factor authentication for program manager applications that allow that capability</li>
-<li>Using the password generator capability in most password managers to generate complex, random text answers to online “security” questions for those sites still using them (this is a particularly good approach to sites asking you things like, "What's your mother's maiden name?"</li>
+<li>Using the password generator capability in most password managers to generate complex, random text answers to online “security” questions for those sites still using them (this is a particularly good approach to sites asking you things like, "What's your mother's maiden name?")</li>

 But also be aware that password generators have been known to contain vulnerabilities [\[1\]](https://github.com/IJHack/QtPass/issues/338)[\[2\]](https://github.com/passbolt/passbolt_help/blob/b19064ea45a0fadc0eae4804c4acbf9db007c6f4/_includes/releases/v205.md)[\[3\]](https://www.cvedetails.com/cve/CVE-2013-4442/).
 It's a good idea to monitor your password manager for any security updates and run them as they are made available.
 </ul>